 Fountain of Hope

-Paskal Food Market has a koi pond with a fountain on it called Fountain of Hope.
-Built-in a European style, the fountain features a statue of a man holding a ring on his hand.
-A signboard stated that whoever successful to throw a coin through the ring will be granted a life of good luck.
+Paskal Food Market has a koi pond with a fountain on it called the fountain of hope.
+Decorated with a European style, the fountain features a statue of a man holding a ring in his hand.
+A signboard stated that whoever is successful throw a coin through the ring will be granted a life of good luck.
 Accept the challenge, whether it’s true or not, a fulfilled wish wouldn’t hurt anybody.

 Visit The Mall

-Towering over Paskal Food Square, Paskal HyperSquare Shopping Mall is hard to ignore.
-It’s a mall also with an outdoor Concept.
+Towering over Paskal Food Square, Paskal HyperSquare shopping mall is hard to ignore.
+It’s a mall also with an outdoor concept.
 Here, shop among plenty of stores selling local and international brands.
-Shopping addicts would love fast fashion choices offered by international names such as Zara and H&M. The mall also has a cinema and a trampoline park called AMPED.
+Shopping addicts would love fast fashion choices offered by international names.
+The mall also has a cinema and a trampoline park called AMPED.

 Paskal Food Market Opening Hours